Why Amazon Sellers Outgrow A2X

 For a small business sending simple invoices, this distinction may not matter much.
 For an ecommerce business with significant revenue, rapid growth, and multiple stakeholders looking at financial statements, the distinction is enormous.

-Because A2X is built around settlements — which represent cash payouts — its architecture naturally reflects cash timing.
-Revenue appears when it is paid, not when it is earned.
+A2X is built around settlements, which represent cash payouts, so its core architecture naturally reflects cash timing rather than transactional (accrual) timing.
+By default, revenue tends to appear in the ledger close to when it is paid, not when it is earned.

-• Monthly P&L figures are distorted because they reflect payout timing, not sales timing
+- Monthly P&L figures can be distorted because they reflect payout timing, not sales/fulfillment timing

-• Preparing GAAP-compliant financials requires significant additional work
+- Preparing GAAP-compliant financials can require additional work

 For a business being valued on a multiple of EBITDA, distorted monthly figures are not a minor inconvenience.
 They can directly affect valuation negotiations.